RamseyNjire/coding-challenges-solved-and-explained/README.md

 - The solutions can be found in the [Solutions](./Solutions) folder.
 Links are in the 'Solutions' column of the table below.

-- The explainers can be found in the Explainers folder, with more information in the EXPLAINER-*.md files.
+- The explainers can be found in the Explainers folder, with more information in the EXPLAINERS.md

 ## Challenges